Hindustani language: Standard Hindi

-Modern Standard Urdu
+Standard Urdu

 Urdu is the national language and state language of Pakistan and one of the 22 officially recognised languages of India.
 It is written, except in some parts of India, in the Nastaliq style of the Urdu alphabet, an extended Perso-Arabic script incorporating Indic phonemes.
 It is heavily influenced by Persian vocabulary and was historically also known as Rekhta.

 As Dakhini (or Deccani) where it also draws words from local languages, it survives and enjoys a rich history in the Deccan and other parts of South India, with the prestige dialect being Hyderabadi Urdu spoken in and around the capital of the Nizams and the Deccan Sultanates.

-Earliest forms of the language's literature may be traced back to the 13th-14th century works of Amīr Khusrau Dehlavī, often called the "father of Urdu literature" while Walī Deccani is seen as the progenitor of Urdu poetry.
+Earliest forms of the language's literature may be traced back to the 13th–14th century works of Amīr Khusrau Dehlavī, often called the "father of Urdu literature", while Walī Deccani is seen as the progenitor of Urdu poetry.

 Bazaar Hindustani

-The term bazaar Hindustani, in other words, the 'street talk' or literally 'marketplace Hindustani', has arisen to denote a colloquial register of the language that uses vocabulary common to both Hindi and Urdu while eschewing high-register and specialized Arabic or Sanskrit derived words.
+The term bazaar Hindustani, in other words, the 'street talk' or literally 'marketplace Hindustani', also known as Colloquial Hindi or Simplified Urdu, has arisen to denote a colloquial register of the language that uses vocabulary common to both Hindi and Urdu while eschewing high-register and specialized Arabic or Sanskrit derived words.
 It has emerged in various South Asian cities where Hindustani is not the main language, in order to facilitate communication across language barriers.
 It is characterized by loanwords from local languages.